Author: G. Barnes

 “Every interaction I’ve ever had with a human, I tell them my story because I think if I don’t tell them my story, how are they going to know this happened?
 It’s my job to educate.”

-THE+TRIBUTE continues to platform these personal accounts from New Zealanders affected by COVID-19 vaccine injuries, highlighting experiences of harm, initial dismissal by parts of the health system and paths to recovery and advocacy.
+THE+TRIBUTE continues to platform personal accounts from New Zealanders affected by COVID-19 vaccine injuries, highlighting experiences of harm, dismissal by parts of the health system and paths to recovery and advocacy.

 Watch Episode 3: Val’s Story here